Get started early and don’t underestimate the amount of research and preparation you will need to put in a competitive application!

 Katie Plaisance, your Associate Chair, Undergraduate Studies, has compiled useful information if you're considering graduate school, law school, or medical school, or other professional post-grad programs, including:

-In addition, Katie offers a workshop for KI students every fall where she addresses considerations for whether and where to apply to grad school, putting together your application materials, identifying funding opportunities, and more!
+In addition, the Department offers a workshop for KI students every fall where she addresses considerations for whether and where to apply to grad school, putting together your application materials, identifying funding opportunities, and more!
 (This workshop is announced via email to fourth- and fifth-year KI students.)